hai-vr/documentation/docs/products/combo-gesture-expressions/reference.md

     <source src={YTbmBZpWFo} type="video/mp4" />
 </video>

 To make your face expression react to interactions and other Dynamics, add the prefab to the scene located in `Assets/Hai/ComboGesture/CGEDynamics.prefab`.
-Right-click on the newly inserted prefab and click <span class="hai-btn">Unpack prefab completely</span>.
+Right-click on the newly inserted prefab and click <span class={styles.hai_btn}>Unpack prefab completely</span>.

 This component lets you define Dynamics.
 Press the `+` button to add a new element in the list.